JimmyLiang888/SF_Dat_17_WORK/README.md

 I presented “Analyzing the Purchasing Power of Currencies” as my project deliverable for General Assembly Data Science.
 It can be found at the following GitHub link.

 **GitHub:** https://github.com/JimmyLiang888/SF_Dat_17_WORK/tree/master/DS_Project

+## Question or Feedback?

+Contact Jimmy Liang at Jimmy.Liang888@gmail.com.
+Thank you. :-)

+## Copyright

+Copyright © 2015, by Jimmy Liang.
+All rights reserved.